 Chlamydia symptoms vary.
 Some people have no symptoms at all, especially in the early stages of the disease.
 Women are particularly likely to not have early symptoms.
 However, serious permanent damage to the reproductive tissues and infertility can occur even in the absence of symptoms.
 When symptoms do appear, they generally occur 1 to 3 weeks after exposure.

 Symptoms of chlamydia in women include:

 Symptoms of chlamydia in men include:

 Burning with urination

 Discharge from the penis

-In some cases, advanced chlamydia infection can lead to serious, even life-threatening conditions, such as pelvic inflammatory disease and pelvic abscess, which should be evaluated in an emergency setting.
-Symptoms include:
+In some cases, advanced chlamydia infection can lead to serious, even life-threatening conditions.
+This includes pelvic inflammatory disease and pelvic abscess.
+Seek immediate medical care for potentially serious symptoms including:

 Abdominal, pelvic, or lower back pain that can be severe

 Abnormal vaginal discharge or bleeding

 Fever (higher than 101°F)